th3r00t/pyShelf/README.md

 system work...

 The installer will only run correctly on arch based distros.
-This could be easily rectified to include other package managers however not running any other distros myself I will not be including support.
-Members of the community are welcome to dig into the installer source and patch in support for other package managers.
+This could be easily rectified to include other package managers, Members of the community are welcome to dig into the installer source and patch in support for other package managers.

+There is some support for detection of the aptitude package manager installation already present in the source now, however it is not complete and should not be relied upon to be present in future releases unless completed by a member of the community,

 ## 0.4.1 Patch Notes.